MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-create-messages.md

 ## Attachments

-The `attachments` property of a message activity can be used to send simple media attachments (image, audio, video, file) and rich cards.
+The `attachments` property of the [Activity][Activity] object can be used to send simple media attachments (image, audio, video, file) and rich cards.
 For details, see [Add media attachments to messages](~/rest-api/bot-framework-rest-connector-add-media-attachments.md) and [Add rich cards to messages](~/rest-api/bot-framework-rest-connector-add-rich-cards.md).

 ## Entities

-The `entities` property of a message is an array of open-ended <a href="http://schema.org/" target="_blank">schema.org</a> objects that allows the exchange of common contextual metadata between the channel and bot.
+The `entities` property of the [Activity][Activity] object is an array of open-ended <a href="http://schema.org/" target="_blank">schema.org</a> objects that allows the exchange of common contextual metadata between the channel and bot.

 ### Mention entities